-18 wheeler and other semi truck rear end crashes happen far more than they should in South Carolina.
-In fact, if heavy trucks would keep a safe following distance, travel at a safe speed, and keep a proper lookout, the number of rear end collisions would drop immensely.
+Were you rear-ended by a semi-truck in South Carolina?
+18-wheeler and other semi-truck rear-end crashes happen far more than they should in South Carolina.
+In fact, if heavy trucks would keep a safe following distance, travel at a safe speed, and keep a proper lookout, the number of rear-end collisions would drop immensely.
 However, if you are reading this article, it’s probably because you already got hit from behind by a truck.

-To that end, there are 5 things I believe people must know after this type of wreck to ensure their legal rights are respected, upheld, and fulfilled.
+To that end, there are 5 things our South Carolina truck accident attorney believes people must know after this type of wreck to ensure their legal rights are respected, upheld, and fulfilled.

 In some cases, nothing could be clearer.
 Other times, the truck driver and his company will vigorously argue that you, or some other vehicle, are actually at fault.
 I have seen truckers blame “John Doe” drivers, sudden braking vehicles, road crews, and everyone in between for their own negligence.
 While it is true that “third parties” sometimes contribute to the accident, rarely does a rear end crash occur without some degree of negligence on the part of the truck driver.